briancaffey/briancaffey.github.io/content/2021/10/02/sharing-a-dev-article-everywhere.md

 ### Hashnode

-Hashnode seems like a newer version of DEV.to.
+Hashnode seems very similar to DEV.to.
+Here's a comparison that shows some of the advantages of using Hashnode as a blogging platform over DEV.to: [https://hashnode.com/vs/devto](https://hashnode.com/vs/devto).

 [https://hashnode.com/create/story](https://hashnode.com/create/story)

+### egghead.io

+Egghead is another blogging platform that allows you to helps you `Own Your Online Presence` and also lets you create free and paid courses and content.

 ### Hacker Noon

-Hacker Noon is another plaform that I haven't used before as a writer, but one that I'm aiming to publish on with this article!
+Hacker Noon is another platform that I haven't used before as a writer, but one that I'm aiming to publish on with this article!

 [https://app.hackernoon.com/new](https://app.hackernoon.com/new)